Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/01-logging-onto-cloud.md

     Note that you did not need to give a password to login to your instance --- you are using your login-key file for authentication.

+## Exploring the file system
+Take a moment to explore the file system on the instance using `cd` and `ls`.
+You can read more about the file structure on the [data page](https://cloud-span.github.io/metagenomics01-qc-assembly/data/index.html) which can be found in the navbar at the top of the page.

+This page is available in the same place every episode, so you can refer back to it whenever you need to.
+Don't forget, though that you'll be creating lots more files and directories as you go along.

 ## Logging off your cloud instance

 Logging off your instance is a lot like logging out of your local computer but it doesn't shut the computer off. **Be aware that AWS instances accrue charges whenever they are running, even if you are logged off**.
 Today, however, you do not need to worry about this!